twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 4c.md

 	True -> B
 	False -> C --exhausts all possible patterns for bool

-case [Int] of --we forgot to add booleans
+case [Int] of --lets say that we forgot to add booleans
 	[] -> B
 	(x:xs) -> C
 ```